Vishal8707/Netflix-frontend/README.md

 # NETFLIX CLONE

 This project is based on NETFLIX CLONE.
-Here you can register yourself and watch your favourite movies,tv shows and web series also you can add to your favourite list.
+Here you can register yourself and watch your favourite movies, tv shows and web series also you can add to your favourite list.

 ### Tech used